 However, you are not alone.
 If your injuries were caused by the negligence of the other driver, you have the right to hold them responsible for your damages and pursue compensation through a personal injury claim.
 A Springfield car accident lawyer can help.

 The Kryder Law Group, LLC has handled many successful motor vehicle accident claims and recovered millions for our clients.
 We are proud of the results we have achieved for those who have been wrongfully injured.
 We would love the opportunity to see what we can do for you.
-Call today at (312) 223-1700 for a free case review.

-Common Causes for Car Accidents in Springfield
+Common Causes for Car Crashes in Springfield

 Car accidents happen every single day.
 While some occur because of poor road conditions and are unavoidable, oftentimes the accidents are the result of a negligent driver who is:

 - Distracted while driving, which includes texting while driving, changing the radio, speaking with a passenger, or even admiring the scenery

 - Recklessly operating their vehicle